qBraid/publish-environment-action/README.md

 shell_prompt: "shell_prompt"

 python_packages:
-  # add your package name and version
+  # add your package name and optional version
-  # to publish
-  your_package: "package-version-string"
+  your_package: ""

-  # add any extra python packages
+  # add any other python packages that may be useful
   numpy: "1.21.2"
   pandas: ">=1.3.3"